General Information

 Pros

 Though normally problematic, the use of videotape instead of traditional film works to the advantage of this episode.
-Notably, a surreal, dreamlike atmosphere the-twilight-zone-twenty-twostems from a low recording quality, thereby accentuating the nightmare sequences in a manner that could not have been achieved through conventional cinematography.
+Notably, a surreal, dreamlike atmosphere stems from a low recording quality, thereby accentuating the nightmare sequences in a manner that could not have been achieved through conventional cinematography.

 Also worth praising is the performance of Jonathan Harris, whose creepy laughter contributes to an already unpleasant situation.
 It should also be noted that the doctor played by Harris, incongruous and offensive though his manner may be, never comes across as campy or intrusive—much in contrast to the Lost in Space character of Dr. Smith, the role with which Harris is most commonly associated.